top of page

 • Volunteer at Wings of Hope Ranch, Horse Therapy Program

-• Enjoys baking; love of animals and gardening!
+• Enjoys baking, love of animals, being in nature, and gardening!

 Tammy Fenster, special educator, mother of three neurodivergent children, her daughter of which has an Intellectual Developmental Disability.
 Parent advocacy took over Tammy’s world as she faced many obstacles in her children’s education.
 She remained tireless in striving to overcome a bureaucratic system of education.

-Tammy did this by educating herself and by educating educators in educational rights, inclusion, discrimination, and injustice.
-In fact, one of her children had no voice – truly could not communicate through spoken language – and was very misunderstood.
+Tammy did this by educating herself and by educating others in educational rights, inclusion, discrimination, and injustice.
+One of her children had no voice – truly could not communicate through spoken language – and was very misunderstood.
 Her daughter experienced trauma in elementary school from being misunderstood due to her nervous and sensory systems, communication differences, and the system’s mindset.
-Through Tammy’s insights, she helped guide her daughter’s educational teams in a meaningful partnership.
+Through Tammy’s insights, she helped guide her daughter’s educational teams and advocated for heart-centered learning.

-Through Tammy’s experience of advocating for all her children’s education, she chose to continue making a difference by becoming a special educator over 10 years ago, but the system limited her in how she could appropriately support students.
-Tammy visualized an inclusive education environment to foster natural learning for any child, no matter their differences.
-This became reality in 2022 as Tammy formed the private nonprofit educational model, Mosaic Pathways.
+Through Tammy’s experience in advocating for all her children’s education, she chose to continue making a difference by becoming a special educator over 13 years ago, but the system limited her in how she could appropriately support students.
+Her visualization of an inclusive nature-based learning environment fostering authenticity became reality in 2022 as Tammy established Mosaic Pathways private education association (PEA).

 bottom of page